 - Click Connect

-- A new window will open with the remote desktop session and you will need to log in with your Gatorlink username and password
+- A new window will open with the remote desktop session.
+To log in, put UFAD\ before your username (for example UFAD\johnsmith) and then enter your Gatorlink password.

-There is a lot of software available on thhe Terminal Server, but very few shortcuts on the desktop.
-Look under Start, All Programs to find MS Office, Outlook, Firefox, SPSS, Acrobat, Acrobat Reader, Pidgin (a multi-service instant messaging client) and more.
-If you want icons on your desktop or in your Quick Launch bar, you can drag them from Start, All Programs.
+There is a lot of software available on the Terminal Server, but very few shortcuts on the desktop.
+Look under Start, All Programs to find MS Office, Outlook, Firefox, SPSS, Acrobat Reader, Skype for Business, etc. If you want icons on your desktop or in your Quick Launch bar, you can drag them from Start, All Programs.

 You will not be able to install software on the terminal server.
 If a program you need to do your work is not available on the thin clients please email firstname.lastname@example.org with the name of that program, a brief description of the program and its role in your work at PHHP.
 IT and departmental staff will review the program to determine if it can be installed on the terminal server.
 Software packages do not always work well in a Terminal Server environment and require evaluation.